PunchThrough/bean-docs/src/features/bean-tweet.md

 * LightBlue Bean
 * Computer device

-## Program the Bean on Bean Loader
+## Program Your Bean
-This tutorial assumes you have completed the [Getting Started guide](#).
-It covers tasks such as connecting to and programming the Bean with the Bean Loader.

-Connect to your Bean and upload this Arduino sketch:
+Connect to your Bean and upload this Arduino sketch using Bean Loader:

 ```
 int8_t temp = 0;

-// the setup routine runs once when you press reset:
 void setup() {
-  // initialize serial communication
-  Serial.begin();
+  // We don't need to do anything here; Serial is configured automatically on Bean
 }

 void loop() {
   int8_t newTemp = Bean.getTemperature();
   if (newTemp != temp) {
     temp = newTemp;

-    Serial.print(temp);
-    Serial.print("\n");
+    Serial.println(temp);
   }

   Bean.sleep(10000);